 Sea water is provided to the livewell by a 12-volt circulation pump.
 This pump is designed to carry a constant flow of water to the livewell.
 The pump does not have a pressure sensor.
-It is activated by the baitwell switch in the 12-volt panel or a separate switch in the stern of the cockpit.
+It is activated by the baitwell switch in the 12-volt panel or a separate switch in the cockpit.
+The flow of water can be regulated by the valve in the livewell.
+Care must be taken not to close the valve to the point that it severely restricts the water flow.
+A severely restricted water flow can cause damage to the livewell pump.
+An overflow built into the livewell automatically controls the water level in the livewell.
 Always turn the pump "OFF" at the switch panel when the livewell is not in use.